comsysto/cloudfoundry-action/cli/README.md

 # Cloudfoundry Action - cli

-This action is simply a wrapper around the cf cli.
+This action is simply a wrapper around the cf CLI.
 Every parameter passed to the action in the args section will be executed with `cf $*`.

 ## Example usage
 ```